Jscott-2k/RFLandscaperPro/README.md

 > **PowerShell note:** Windows may block script execution.
 Temporarily bypass the policy with `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`.
 Run the script from the repository root, using Windows path separators (for example, `.\development.ps1`).

+## Git workflow

+The repository uses a lightweight branching strategy suitable for solo development:

+- The `main` branch is protected and should always remain release ready.
+- Create a short‑lived branch from `main` for each feature, fix, refactor or documentation change.
+Common prefixes include `feature/`, `fix/`, `docs/`, `refactor/`, `chore/`, `test/`, and `perf/`.
+- Push the branch and open a pull request back into `main` once the change is complete and tests pass.
+- Delete the branch after it is merged to keep history clean.
+- Open issues for work that benefits from tracking or discussion; trivial updates can be committed directly.